 Animal Chiropractic is a drug-free approach to pet healthcare that focuses on the nervous system with an emphasis on the components contained within the skull and vertebral column.
-Animal chiropractic is a complete evaluation of the animal’s spine and adjustments are made when or if subluxations are identified.
+Animal chiropractic is a complete evaluation of the animal’s spine and adjustments are made when subluxations are identified.
 A subluxation occurs when any two vertebrae become misaligned, thereby causing a disruption of nerve flow to any area of the body those nerves control.
 This interruption of nerve flow can create a number of health issues and also cause pain and muscle tension or spasms.
 Chiropractic adjustments can relieve the symptoms and lessen the discomfort of many animal health problems including acute or chronic back pain, neck pain, lameness, stiffness of body, or weakness.
 It also facilitates uninterrupted flow to continue between the brain, spinal cord, and any structure or organ that has neurologic input and can enhance performance of the athletic or active pet.

 Conditions that are Often Treated by Chiropractic